julianmendez/jcel/README.md

 $ ant
 ```

-The library, its sources and its Javadoc will be in `jcel-build/jcel-library/target`, the plug-in will be in `jcel-build/jcel-plugin/target`, the standalone will be in `jcel-build/jcel-standalone/target`, and the release ZIP file will be in `jcel-build/target`.
+The library, its sources and its Javadoc will be in `jcel-build-library/target`, the plug-in will be in `jcel-build-plugin/target`, the standalone will be in `jcel-build-standalone/target`, and the release ZIP file will be in `target`.

 ## modules